viaacode/robotest/README.md

 _TODO_: Refactor into external `robotframework-vault` library.

+### Media files for ingest tests

+The mediahaven ingest test have an upload phase.
+ - Add media files to mediahaven/tests/ingest 1 upload/media.
+ - Add the filenames and their md5s in the .yaml file.
+Only the filenames included in this list will be used for the test.
+The md5 is used to uniquely identify the files.
+Adding md5s of test files not included in the list of files is not a problem.

 ## Test organisation and structure

 All tests are organised according to the following structure: